 Fun Fact: There are 1.6 million bicycles in Amsterdam.
 That is almost twice the population size.
 There is a graveyard for unclaimed bicycles that are eventually recycled.
 As well, most residents have two bicycles.
 They have a “crappy” bike for everyday use and when leaving their bicycle in areas where it may get stolen, and a “nice” bike for dates and outings.

 The Anne Frank House is a museum dedicated to the Jewish diarist Anne Frank and her experiences.
 The building is where Anne Frank and her family hid during the Nazi occupation of the Netherlands.
 The museum is dedicated to preserving the memory of Anne Frank and other victims of the Holocaust.

 It contains original artifacts from the Frank family’s time in hiding, as well as interactive exhibits that provide visitors with an insight into the lives of Jewish people during the Holocaust.
 The Anne Frank House is a very popular museum.
 Be sure to get your tickets in advance.

 5. The Jordaan

 The Jordaan is one of the most picturesque neighborhoods in Amsterdam.
 With its quaint canals and cobbled streets, it’s no wonder that this area is a popular tourist destination.
 However, the Jordaan is more than just a pretty face.
-It’s also home to a vibrant community of artists, musicians, and other creative types.
+It has a vibrant community of artists, musicians, and other creative types.

 The Jordaan has long been a haven for those seeking an alternative to the city’s more mainstream culture.
-In recent years, the area has undergone something of a renaissance, with new bars, restaurants, and shops popping up all over.
+In recent years, the area has undergone a renaissance, with new bars, restaurants, and shops.

 6. Electric Ladyland